itsnaser/DA2005-INDU/README.md

 stations on the same line.
 When a train reaches either the northernmost or southernmost station on its line, it turns around and goes back.
 At the start of the program, we will generate n trains, each randomly assigned a station and a direction (north or south).
-If a train is assigned to one of the nal stations, its direction is predetermined: for example, a train at the northernmost station will always be heading south.
+If a train is assigned to one of the final stations, its direction is predetermined: for example, a train at the northernmost station will always be heading south.
 In this model, we allow multiple trains at the same station at the same time (imagine an infinite number of tracks).
 The number of trains n is therefore independent of the number of stations, and all trains run independently of one another.